-7.12.8 http.header and http.header.raw
+6.12.8 http.header and http.header.raw

-With the http. header content modifier, it is possible to match specifically and only on the HTTP header buffer.
+With the http.header content modifier, it is possible to match specifically and only on the HTTP header buffer.
 This contains all of the extracted headers in a single buffer, except for those indicated in the documentation that are not able to match by this buffer and have their own content modifier (e.g. http.cookie).
 The modifier can be used in combination with all previously mentioned content modifiers, like depth, distance, offset, nocase and within.

 Note: the header buffer is normalized.
 Any trailing whitespace and tab characters are removed.
-See: https: //lists.openinfosecfoundation.org/pipermail/oisf-users/2011-October/000935.html.
-If there are multiple values for the same header name, they are concatenated with a comma and space (", ") between each of them.
-See RFC 2616 4.2 Message Headers.
+See: https://lists.openinfosecfoundation.org/pipermail/oisf-users/2011-October/000935.html.
 To avoid that, use the http.header.raw keyword.